Services for Undergraduates

 Q. How do I check out library materials?

 A. Your Columbia ID is your library card and you check out materials at the library service desk.
-In the main library, Butler, the service desk is located on the third floor (one flight up from the entrance level).
+In Butler Library, the service desk is located on the third floor (one flight up from the entrance level).

 Q. How long is the loan period for library materials?

 A. It varies.
-Many books circulate for a semester at a time.
+Many books circulate for several months (semester loan) at a time.
 Items on reserve might only circulate for two hours at a time.
 Ask when you check it out or see our loan policies.

 Q. How do I see what I have checked out or renew library materials?